Apply To Our Program

 Practicum experiences will be evaluated for type of setting and clinical experiences commensurate with the respective training track.

-The General Psychology Track looks for broad-based outpatient assessment, consultation, and intervention experiences, especially those outside departmental training clinics.
+The Adult Track looks for broad-based outpatient assessment, consultation, and intervention experiences, especially those outside departmental training clinics.

 - Applicants must be enrolled in an APA-approved doctoral program in clinical or counseling psychology.

 - All applicants must have completed the third year of their graduate program by the beginning of the internship year.